Key Learning Points

 - Establish what personal information can be shared and when

-- Understand the changes in the legal requirements and the implications of these for your organisation
+- Understand the legal requirements and the implications of these for your organisation

 Data Protection 2018 - overview